 - Find room in a rack. <internal meeting?>

-- Last minute meeting because something was forgotten <what else was potentially overlooked…meetings>
+- Schedule a last minute meeting because something was forgotten. <what else was potentially overlooked…meetings>

 - Get the networking team to get a segregated environment. <meetings about meetings>